wp-plugins/wysija-newsletters/readme.txt

 * added logging function to monitor post notification process for instance
 * improved send immediately post notification (in some case the trigger was not working... using different WordPress hook now)
 * fixed post notification interface (step1 and step3) not compatible with WordPress lower than 3.3
 * fixed issue when duplicating sent post notifications.
-You should not be able to copy a child email and then change it's type like an automatic newsletter etc...
+You should now be able to copy a child email and then change it's type like an automatic newsletter etc...
 * fixed zip format error when uploading your own theme (this error was happenning on various browsers)

 = 2.0.8 - 2012-07-27 =